sameerv-cemtrex/OSU-Website/README.md

 ## Learn More

 This project uses two fonts "Grozen Medical" and "Aeonik", you can find these in the fonts folder.

+## Data and Copy Changes

+This project has the data and copy being stored in the `app/data.ts` file.
+This file contains JSON objects for data related to each section seperately.
+Just changing the data or copy here, can be reflected in the site UI.
+It is adviced to make changes here too, when adding or updating the site content.
+Keeping track of this file will help other people to make changes easily too.